How to Clean Windows

 Step 1

-Begin by finding a window cleaner that attaches to your hose.
-This will make it easier to clean the hard, to reach areas.
-You can get some hose attachments that feature a brush on an extending pole.
-These are best for high windows.
+Begin by attaching a hose-end window cleaner to your hose, ensuring it's the correct fit.
+This will make it easier to clean the hard to reach areas.
+You can get some hose attachments that feature a brush on a telescopic pole, these are ideal for windows that are high up, especially if you don't want to climb a ladder.

 how to clean exterior windows step 1